ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-guided-tours.md

 ## Description

-The **Guided Tours** module shows a list of available guided tours as a dropdown list in the Administrator Title Bar.
+The *Guided Tours* module shows a list of available guided tours as a dropdown list in the Administrator Title bar.

 ### Common Elements